UnisonUI/UnisonUI/README.md

 ```

-Options can either be passed as an environment variable or as parameter.
+Options can either be passed as an environment variable or as a parameter.

 To override the default value for a configuration entry (found in the
 `reference.conf` files) just pass the `HOCON` path preceded by `-D`